Gamification can make training in the workplace faster, more effective and less expensive.

 By Donna Rachelson 23 Apr 2013 14:33

 No, the concepts of "tribalism", "gamification" and "engagement" aren't a promo for the latest computer game, but are in fact the trends that will characterise the way companies and consumers interact in 2013.
+The branding industry is constantly developing and. while the following trends are evolutions rather than dynamic, short-term changes, we believe there are 10 areas that will define the brandscape over the next year.

 By HKLM Exco Team 31 Jan 2013 12:33